aio-libs/aiohttp/docs/signals.rst

 Signal is a list of registered asynchronous callbacks.

-The signal's life-cycle has two stages: after creation it's content could be filled by using standard list operations: ``sig.append()`` etc.
+The signal's life-cycle has two stages: after creation its content could be filled by using standard list operations: ``sig.append()`` etc.